NIGERIA ON A CLIFF EDGE:

 1. “The petroleum sector needs a holistic restructuring in order to ensure stability of production, distribution and even pricing”.

-3. ” While agreeing to the issue of restructuring the downstream sector of the petroleum industry for effective delivery, it is unequivocally opposed to any increase in the prices of petroleum products” and “that government should repair the four refineries, build additional ones solely owned by government, or through private sector initiative”.
+3. ” While agreeing to the issue of restructuring of the downstream sector of the petroleum industry for effective delivery, it is unequivocally opposed to any increase in the prices of petroleum products” and “that government should repair the four refineries, build additional ones solely owned by government or through private sector initiative”.

 4. “Regulatory Agencies to be strengthened to be able to sanction potential defaulters”.

 5. “Power projections must be attained to encourage manufacturing and boost industrial growth”.
 “Roads be fixed and railways reactivated”.